What is the Cost of a Dental Filling?

 Dental Fillings Explained – Types, Costs & What to Expect

-It reduces pain and sensitivity to nerve endings in the damaged teeth.
-Additionally, filling any gap prevents the entry of bacteria, which can cause further secondary infections.
+Dental filling reduces pain and sensitivity in the damaged teeth at its nerve endings.
+In addition, filling any gap prevents the entry of bacteria.

 What is a Dental Filling?